MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 4. [Define settings](assessment-create-new.md#assessment-wizard-define-settings)
 5. [Finalize name and endpoint](assessment-create-new.md#assessment-wizard-finalize-name-and-endpoint)

 This "_+ New assessment_" link is only visible in the root environment and to users with "_Read/Write_" permissions to Assessments as defined in [User roles and access](configure-user-access.md).
-If both pre-requisites are true and the "_+ New assessment_" link still is not visible in left-hand navigation bar, you have reached maximum limit of assessments (16) that can be created at any given time and will need to delete one of your existing assessments before a new one can be created.
-The Account creation, Account login, Purchase, and Loss prevention assessments in the left-hand navigation bar do not contribute to this limit.
+If both pre-requisites are true and the "_+ New assessment_" link isn't visible, you have reached the maximum limit of assessments (16) that can be created.
+Delete one of your existing assessments before you create a new one.
+The Account creation, Account login, Purchase, and Loss prevention assessments in the left-hand navigation bar don't contribute to this limit.

 ## Assessment wizard: Select template

-To help get you started, we have provided you with a handful of pre-defined templates that can be used to create new Fraud Protection API’s that are tailored to some of the most common fraud scenarios.
-Each of these templates comes bundled with customized logic and a set of data fields that will serve as the foundation for your new Fraud Protection API.
+To help get you started, we have provided you with a handful of pre-defined templates.
+Use these templates to create new Fraud Protection API’s that are tailored to some of the most common fraud scenarios.
+Each of these templates is bundled with customized logic and a set of data fields that serve as the foundation for your new Fraud Protection API.

 The Assessment wizard currently supports the following templates: